Kiranreddy45/adelaide-bunnings-expansion/Bunnings suburb selection/README.md

-# Bunnings National Expansion Model — Phase 0b
+# Bunnings National Expansion Model

 Predicting suitable locations for new Bunnings Warehouse stores across Australia using public ABS Census demographics and competitor geography, with a held-out validation on Adelaide.